 The cornerstone of PAIA is a robust, metrics-based methodology rooted in a dynamic life-cycle approach and shaped by the common challenges and explicit needs of the ICT sector.
 Drawing on existing LCI data, it maps product attributes (e.g. size of screen or hard drive) with a high environmental impact (i.e. PCBs) or those important to stakeholders, to a product’s carbon and energy impact.
 Models are constructed for all of the important materials and processes used in the manufacture of a given product and are then built into an algorithm encompassing the product family as a whole.
 The output allows users to get a reasonable estimate of the carbon environmental impact with an understanding of the uncertainty contained within the results.

 This approach has been integrated into a suite of product-specific tools developed in conjunction with a diverse group of sector-specific actors.
 The data derived from these tools can be used to create roadmaps for improvement, by informing internal design for environment (DfE) efforts, guiding decision-making around materials selection and systems optimization, as well as providing new perspective for supply chain management.
 It can also be used to quantify supply chain GHG emissions and track reduction efforts.
 This information can be leveraged for communicating credibly about sustainability programs.
-Lenovo and Dell currently use PAIA to publicly report product footprint data for their products in information sheets and annual reports, while HP, Inc. uses PAIA to improve its EPEAT scoring and disclose its Scope 3 results for CDP reporting.
+Lenovo and Dell currently use PAIA to publicly report product footprint data for their products in information sheets and annual reports, while other members have used PAIA to improve their EPEAT scoring and disclose their Scope 3 results for CDP reporting.

 Tools have already been developed for notebook, desktop, display, all-in-one, thin client, server, storage and networking products.
 Tools are constantly evolving to improve functionality and accuracy and are now integrated into a new web-based platform.